tjohann/my_programming_playground/README.md

 This is my plaground for simple examples base on youtube videos or whatever comes into my mind.
 This could lead into *real* projects which then get it`s own repository.

-So don`t expect something useful other than simplest examples.
+So don`t expect something useful other than simplest examples/playgrounds.

 Linux
 =====